 PROUDLY SERVING SINCE 2008.

-He has had several mentors in life, including Jeff Wilcox and Dan Herrstrom, whom he later partnered with and merged together to form what is now the Iowa Weather Network.
-Since the merger, the Iowa Weather Network has grown dramatically, and now has a team of over 10.
-Henry was also the focus of a July 2014 Globe Gazette article and January 2016 Clear Lake Mirror Reporter article highlighting his work with the network.
+He has had several mentors in life, including Jeff Wilcox and Dan Herrstrom, who he later partnered with and merged together to form what is now the Iowa Weather Network.
+Henry was the focus of a July 2014 Globe Gazette article and January 2016 Clear Lake Mirror Reporter article highlighting his work with the network.
 Former KIMT meteorologist Jim Politis noted the following about him: "Henry's just one of those young men who is really genuinely interested in weather and what he does," he said.
 "It's certainly refreshing and fun to interact with him."

+Henry began school at Iowa State University in August 2018 with the hopes of graduating with degrees in both meteorology and computer science.
 On the side, Henry designs and builds websites for many people locally and has become a well-known webmaster within the community.
-He works for the Clear Lake Community School District in a wide range of roles, ranging from building and assisting with the district website, managing two of the four school websites, and assisting in technology integration at Clear Creek Elementary.
+Henry wrapped up a five year career with the Clear Lake Community School District in June 2018 after working a wide range of roles, ranging from managing the district's website and social media outlets to assisting with technology integration and support in the IT department.

 Director of IT